Mingyao-Wang/aboutme/_pages/cv.md

 Education
 ======
-* Ph.D cadidate in Empirical Economics, Hitotsubashi University
+* Ph.D cadidate in Empirical Economics, Hitotsubashi University.
-* M.A. in Empirical Economics, Hitotsubashi University
+* M.A. in Empirical Economics, Hitotsubashi University.
-* B.A. in Finance, University of Jinan
+* B.A. in Finance, University of Jinan.

 Work experience
 ======